iontodirel/find_devices/README.md

 My setup include a Linux machine running Ubuntu 22.03 Desktop.
 I do the development in Windows in VSCode or Visual Studio.

+In VSCode have CMake Tools, Cpp Tools, and Remote - SSH tools installed.
+They provide the developer experience for editing, building and debugging.

 ### Github Actions

 A build action automatically builds the project code commits.
 This makes sure the project builds successfully and the build is well maintained.

-#### VSCode

-I have CMake Tools, Cpp Tools, and Remote - SSH tools installed.
-They provide the developer experience for editing, building and debugging.

-## Limitations

-- Only Linux is currently supported.
-- Only USB serial ports are currently supported.
-- Limited support for built in sound cards, like PCI based sound cards.
-- Requires a Linux kernel with udev support.

-## Motivation

-- Easy and quick enumeration of audio devices and serial ports
-- Programmable support, with easy integration and no scripting required
-  - Output from the program can directly be consumed by other programs
-- Correlation between audio devices and serial ports
-  - Easily find USB sound cards on the same hub as a USB serial port.
-- Repeatable results, across system restarts, or when using generic sound cards with the same USB descriptors.

 ## Help